-- Knowing the tax rules is important for minimizing their impact on your income, savings and investments.
+- Understanding the tax rules is important for reducing their impact on your income, savings and investments.

-- Tax-management strategies may help reduce your income tax rate.
+- Appropriate tax strategies may help reduce your tax bill.

-Taxes are unavoidable, but mismanaging taxes can result in paying more to the government than necessary.
+Taxes are unavoidable, but failure to plan for taxes can result in paying more to the government than necessary.
 By understanding how tax-efficient strategies can affect your retirement, you have a greater chance of keeping more of your savings for yourself.

 Retirement plans typically include either pre-tax or after-tax accounts, or both.
-Pre-tax contributions help increase savings in your pre-retirement years while after-tax contributions may help reduce your tax burden during retirement.
+Pre-tax contributions may help reduce taxes in your pre-retirement years while after-tax contributions may help reduce your tax burden during retirement.
 You may also save for retirement outside of a retirement plan, such as in an investment account.
-Generally, your retirement income should come from both retirement plans and after-tax investment accounts.
+Generally, your retirement income come from both retirement plans and after-tax investment accounts.

-Pre-tax investments, such as 401(k)s and traditional IRAs1, are also described as "tax-deferred."
+Investments made with pre-tax contributions, such as 401(k)s1,2 and traditional IRAs1, are also described as "tax-deferred."
 They allow you to postpone paying taxes on the amount you contribute and the earnings that are generated as long as they remain in the account.
-When you withdraw funds at retirement, you'll pay taxes on them2.
+When you withdraw funds at retirement, you'll pay taxes on them.

 - The account value may grow faster than a comparable taxable investment since the earnings in the account can grow tax-deferred.